 Feb.
 18, 2017, 10 a.m. to 4:30 p.m.

 We recommend that you take Metrorail.
 The National Building Museum is directly across the street from the Judiciary Square Metro Station on the Red Line.

 No parking is available at the National Building Museum.
 However, several parking garages are available in the area, as well as metered street parking on Saturday (make sure to bring adequate change or have the Parkmobile app on your smartphone).

-Nearly 30 Family Day exhibitors present basic science and engineering principles through hands-on and mind-challenging activities.
+Nearly 30 Family Day exhibitors present basic engineering principles through hands-on and mind-challenging activities.
 Special demonstrations are also sprinkled throughout the day.
 Past features include:

-- Design Squad Nation co-host Nate Ball demonstrating his Powered Rope Ascender
+- Engineer and TV personality Nate Ball demonstrating his reverse-rappelling Atlas Powered Ascender

 - One of NASCAR champion Jeff Gordon’s replica racecars, courtesy of DuPont